 “I remember being in class, and I would be on my computer and five times each class period, I’d look for it and see if [the album] was up yet,” he said.
 “I refreshed the page, and there it was.
 It was really exciting that I was on a platform with some of the world’s biggest artists and that people who listen to them could have the chance to listen to me.”

-In the first couple of months, the nine-track album accumulated a few thousand plays, but his music has since grown rack up 250,000 listens.
+In the first couple of months, the nine-track album accumulated a few thousand plays, but his music has since racked up 250,000 listens.

 Entering the business